SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/monitoring-and-configuration.md

 The total number of dropped events across all models is periodically published as part of the status operation.
 The count of the number of dropped events is available as a user-defined status value with the name `user-analytics-oldEventsDropped` in the `apama_status` parameter of the status operation.
 See also [Monitoring periodic status](/streaming-analytics/analytics-builder/#monitoring-periodic-status) for details about the operation.

 All dropped input events are also sent to channel `AnalyticsDroppedEvents`, allowing you to implement your own monitoring of the dropped events.
 A dropped input event sent to the channel `AnalyticsDroppedEvents` is packaged inside an event of type `apama.analyticsbuilder.DroppedEvent`.
 This allows you to extract the original dropped event and perform any analysis on it, for example, categorizing the number of dropped events per device.
-This can be achieved by writing EPL that listens for the `DroppedEvent` events, aggregates by device identifier and/or time, and sends measurements to Cumulocity IoT that can be monitored.
+This can be achieved by writing EPL that listens for the `DroppedEvent` events, aggregates by device identifier and/or time, and sends measurements to {{< product-c8y-iot >}} that can be monitored.
 See also [Deploying apps](/streaming-analytics/epl-apps/#deploying-apps).

 #### Monitoring the model life-cycle